fabioviola-cmcc/medslik_netcdf_utils/README.md

-# NetCDF Utils
+# NetCDF Medslik Utils

-This is a simple set of utilities written and maintained by Fabio Viola to deal with NetCDF and Medslik files.
+This is a simple set of utilities written and maintained by Fabio Viola to deal with NetCDF files for Medslik.

 ## Coordinate conversion